Frequently Asked Questions (and Their Answers)

 Coaches will notify players at the conclusion of tryouts if they made the team.
 Finalized rosters will be posted to our website approximately one week after the conclusion of tryouts.

 What if a student doesn't make the team?

 Coaches will provide feedback directly to individual players at the conclusion of tryouts.
 Players who do not make the team may wish to volunteer for a team manager position, and they can always tryout again next season.

 So Now You're a Wildcat Football Player

 What additional fees will I need to pay first?

 Pregame meals: Teams eat together prior to every game (JV on Thursdays, Varsity on Fridays).
 Players are required to pay for meals by August 15.
-We are fortunately to have great community partners providing some help with these meals, to allow us improved affordability.
+We are fortunate to have great community partners providing some help with these meals, to allow us improved affordability.
 Anticipate a cost of $80-$90, which covers a meal every game day.
 (There are no refunds for missed games/meals.)

 Spirit pack: Each player is required to purchase a team spirit pack.
 If your player will tryout for the team, we recommend that you order your spirit pack from Johnson-Lambe in May so that it is available prior to the start of the season.

 Team camp (returning players only): The cost of team camp varies by the college hosting us.
 Team camp fee is typically $200-250 per player.
 If you have financial concerns, please speak to Coach Inscore.

 What equipment does the school provide for players?

 Players will be provided with a helmet, shoulder pads, practice pants/jersey, game uniform, and leg pads.
 Varsity players do NOT take their game-day uniforms home.
 JV players wear their game day jersey to school on game day.
 All items MUST be returned at the end of the season with normal wear and tear.